Grimreaper9595/Random-Dice-Roller-tkinter-/README.md

 # Random-Dice-Roller-tkinter-
-Roll Dual random dice with tkinter with Dice image
+Roll Dual random dice in tkinter with Dice image